Webhooks

 console.log('Webhook verified:', {

-eventId: payload.EventId,
+eventId: payload.eventId,

-eventType: payload.EventType,
+eventType: payload.eventType,

-timestamp: payload.Timestamp,
+timestamp: payload.timestamp,

 });

-const eventData = JSON.parse(payload.Data);
+const eventData = payload.data;

 // Handle the event based on type

-switch (payload.EventType) {
+switch (payload.eventType) {

 case 'Banking.Deposit.StatusUpdated':